-If you want to compile simple.c and try it, use the copy in /usr/share/Performer/src/pguide/libpf/C. The Makefile in that directory provides all the necessary compilation options.
+If you want to compile simple.c and try it, use the copy in /usr/share/Performer/src/pguide/libpf/C (for IRIX and Linux systems) and %PFROOT%/Src (for Windows systems).
+File Makefile in that directory provides all the necessary compilation options.
 (For more information about OpenGL Performer compiler options, see the "Compiling and Linking OpenGL Performer Applications" section of this appendix.)
-Once you have compiled the code, try executing it with some of the sample data files in /usr/share/Performer/data, such as blimp.flt or sampler.nff.
+Once you have compiled the code, try executing it with some of the sample data files in /usr/share/Performer/data (for IRIX and Linux systems) and %PFROOT%/Data (for Windows systems), such as blimp.flt or sampler.nff.